State change via one-dimensional scattering in quantum mechanics: Calculation of state change probabilities

 \subsection{Probability structure in the case $n_0=5$}

 We now assign the confined particle to be in a higher-energy stationary state prior to the interaction -- that is, we fix $n_0=5$.
-We repeat the experiments of the previous section and show results for high (Fig. \ref{fig:high_strength_n5}), moderate (Fig. \ref{fig:mod_strength_n5}), and low (Fig. \ref{fig:low_strength_n5}) interaction potentials.
+We repeat the numerical investigations of the previous section and show results for high (Fig. \ref{fig:high_strength_n5}), moderate (Fig. \ref{fig:mod_strength_n5}), and low (Fig. \ref{fig:low_strength_n5}) interaction potentials.

 The results for $n_0=5$ largely mirror those of $n_0=1$.
 That is, for very high interaction strengths, i.e., large $\epsilon$ (Fig. \ref{fig:high_strength_n5}), as well as for very weak interaction strengths, i.e., small $\epsilon$ (Fig. \ref{fig:low_strength_n5}), the probability structure is identical in the repulsive and attractive cases.
 Only the moderate-$\epsilon$ case (Fig. \ref{fig:mod_strength_n5}) exhibits different outcomes for attractive and repulsive interactions.
 Another similarity between the cases $n_0=1$ and $n_0=5$ is that very strong potentials render the probability of transmission to be several orders of magnitude lower than that of reflection -- no matter the state of the confined particle, the incident particle is generally unlikely to exit to the right when the interaction is very strong.